Using the Spot Database

 If you change logs in DXKeeper while SpotCollector is running, SpotCollector will give you the choice of continuing to check progress against the previously-opened log, or switching to the new log.

-The file LotW.mdb is a database containing callsigns known to participate in the ARRL's Logbook of the World (LotW).
+The file LotW.mdb is a database containing callsigns known to participate in the ARRL's Logbook of the World (LotW); recent versions of this database include each callsign's "date of last upload to LotW".
 If at startup, LotW.mdb is present in DXView's Databases folder or in SpotCollector's Databases folder, then SpotCollector will set the LotW item of each Spot Database Entry it creates to indicate whether or not the entry's callsign is a known Logbook of the World participant; if LotW.mdb is not present in DXView's or SpotCollector's Databases folders, then each Spot Database Entry's LotW item will be set to 'N'.
-You can obtain the most recent LotW.mdb by downloading http://bbcyber.com/ftp/LotW.mdb .
-If you have DXView installed, you should extract LotW.mdb into DXView's Databases folder, where it will be referenced by both DXView and SpotCollector; if you don't have DXView installed, extracting LotW.mdb into SpotCollector's Databases folder.
-The date at which LotW.mdb was last updated is displayed below the Filter panel's LotW checkbox.
+If the LotW Database includes "date of last upload to LotW" information, then you can also specify the maximum age of a station's last upload to LotW; callsigns listed in LotW Database but with a "date of last upload" older than the specified age will not be considered to be an LotW participant.
+You can obtain the most recent LotW.mdb via the Databases tab of DXView's Databases folder.

 Checking the Announce LotW participation box directs SpotCollector to identify announced Spot Database entries whose callsigns are known to participate in Logbook of the World

-Reformatting the Spot Database Display
+Formatting the Spot Database Display

-To change the width of a column in the Spot Database display, position the cursor over the vertical line to the left or right of the column's caption; when properly positioned, the cursor will change to the Windows border adjustment cursor, allowing you to click and drag the column border to either expand or contract the column width as desired.
+To change the width of a column in the Spot Database Display, position the cursor over the vertical line to the left or right of the column's caption; when properly positioned, the cursor will change to the Windows border adjustment cursor, allowing you to click and drag the column border to either expand or contract the column width as desired.

-To change the order of columns in the Spot Database display, click on the caption of a column you wish to relocate.
+To change the order of columns in the Spot Database Display, click on the caption of a column you wish to relocate.
 Then click-and-drag the column until the two red positioning triangles indicate the desired new location.

 Sorting the Spot Database